tzok/cli2rest/README.md

 **Form Fields:**

-- `arguments` (string): JSON array representing the command and its arguments
+- `arguments` (list): List of strings representing the command and its arguments
 - `input_files` (files): Multiple file uploads with filenames as relative paths
-- `output_files` (string): JSON array of relative paths to return after execution
+- `output_files` (list): List of relative paths to return after execution

 **Response:**